 Ph.D., Iowa State University, 1969

-For more than twenty years I have been investigating how different visual languages (words, graphics, symbols and numbers) independently and collectively influence answers to survey questions in web and paper surveys.
+For more than twenty years I have been investigating how different visual languages (words, graphics, symbols, and numbers) independently and collectively influence answers to survey questions in web and paper surveys.
 I am also interested in how the use of visual language in such surveys may influence respondents to provide different answers than they do in aural language surveys by telephone.
-The results of this research are being used to guide to develop guidelines (see 2014 book listed below) for designing and conducting mixed-mode surveys, which are becoming increasingly important as a means of improving the accuracy of survey results.
-However, the main emphasis of my current research is on how to effectively utilize addressed-based sampling methods to encourage survey respondents to complete web surveys, instead of telephone or mail surveys.
-I am active in applying the results of my research to designing national surveys conducted by the U.S. Census Bureau, USDA, National Science Foundation, Bureau of Labor Statistics, and other agencies that provide statistical estimates for making major policy decisions.
+The results of this research are being used to develop guidelines (see 2014 book listed below) for designing and conducting mixed-mode surveys, which are becoming increasingly important as a means of improving the accuracy of survey results.
+During the last decade my research has transitioned to using the results of previous research to design successful web-push surveys, i.e. contacting people by mail with a request to answer a survey over the Internet, and later following up with an alternative mode of response such as mail.
+These methods serve as a critically needed replacement for telephone surveys that are now experiencing dismal response rates.
+The web-push methods developed through dozens of experiments implemented by the Social and Economic Research Center, where I have a joint appointment, are now in use throughout the world.
+They have been used for censuses in Japan, Australia, Canada, China, and the United States, as well as sample surveys in dozens of other countries.
+My most recent research efforts now focus on gaining a better theoretical understanding of why people do and do not respond to surveys.

 Dillman, Don A., Jolene D. Smyth and Leah Melani Christian.
 2014.
 Internet, Phone, Mail and Mixed-Mode Surveys: the Tailored Design, 4th ed.
 John Wiley Co.
 Hoboken: NJ.